 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Notes Some of the floorboards are uneven and creaking.
+Slopes/runs were noted to the floors in the kitchen and dining room.
+Due to fitted carpets and floor coverings no detailed inspection of the floors was possible, and accordingly no further comment can be made on their condition.